nhlynn/multi-knowledge-manhour-prediction/docs/ARCHITECTURE.md

   team's data anywhere in the object graph a request can reach.
 - **`app.py`** — `inject_missing_embeddings` (sidebar badge) and
   `/dashboard` now resolve the same way from `session["team_id"]` (skipping/returning zero when logged out, rather than erroring).
+The dashboard (`app.py::_render_dashboard`) is team-scoped for a Team Manager, but **system-wide for an Admin**: it aggregates Knowledge/Embedded file counts across *all* teams (knowledge is imported under the estimation teams, never the Admin's own, so a team-scoped Admin view would read 0), skipping any team whose folders can't be resolved.
+Admin lands on this dashboard at `/`; a Team Manager lands on the AI Chatbot.
 - **`utils/migration.py::migrate_kb_to_team_storage`** — the one-shot
   migration that moves existing data (§ Migration process, below).